-The best way to achieve savings and reduced spending is to learn to say no to yourself and to others.
+One of the best frugal living tips I (eventually learned) was to learn to say no to yourself and to others.

 Never feel bad about saying no, if it’s what needs to happen to help you start living a frugal life and enjoying it then say no and be proud to do so.

 Other ways to help you say no is to set money challenges for yourself.
 These posts will help you get started: